Apollo of Gaza

-The Apollo of Gaza is a rare bronze sculpture of the Ancient Greek god Apollo found in the Gaza Strip in 2013.
+The Apollo of Gaza is a rare bronze sculpture of Magna Graecia of the Ancient Greek god Apollo found in the Gaza Strip in 2013.
 It was put for sale on eBay, and subsequently withdrawn and seized by police thanks to the publication of the story along with photographs by the Italian journalist Fabio Scuto on la Repubblica.

 Discovery

 The statue was claimed to have been recovered from the sea in August 2013 by Joudat Ghrab, a local Palestinian fisherman.
 Ghrab said that he saw the statue lying in shallow waters near the Gaza border with Egypt, and initially thought the statue was a badly burnt body.
 It took four hours to get the statue ashore.
 The statue was later put for sale on the internet auction site eBay for $500,000 by members of Ghrab's family.
 The sale price is believed to be significantly below its true value.
-Police appointed by Hamas, the rulers of the Gaza Strip, subsequently seized the statue and are investigating its provenance.
+Police appointed by Hamas, the government of the Gaza Strip, subsequently seized the statue and are investigating its provenance.